 • Any other pertinent factors regarding your candidacy.

-• Global and Public Health Science applicants: A GPHS application administered through the Division of Nutritional Sciences is also required.
+• Global and Public Health Science applicants are required to submit a GPHS application administered through the Division of Nutritional Sciences.
 Contact Lilian Baptist for more information.

-• Design and Environmental Analysis major and Fashion Design & Management major applicants: A design supplement is also required and must be submitted by the internal transfer application deadline.
+• Design + Environmental Analysis, Fashion Design and Management, and Fiber Science (New for 2024) applicants are required to submit a design supplement and must be submitted by the internal transfer application deadline.

 The internal transfer process is selective and competitive.
 Admission to the Human Biology, Health, and Society (HBHS) major is extremely competitive, and only students who meet the coursework and GPA requirements should apply.